When I was young, I lived not far from sea.

 I nearly drowned.
 Stranded in disarray

-On rocks above your withdrawn tide I lay,
+on rocks above your withdrawn tide I lay,

-And thought you rightly had abandoned me.
+and thought you rightly had abandoned me.

 And yet, through all these years, you’ve been my sea.